 What teaching strategies does the setting use for children with additional needs or learning difficulties?

 Each child's key person builds an individual learning journey for each child documenting progress and achievements made during their time at the setting.
-The learning journies are shared with the child's parent/ carers through information evenings and access to the Baby's Days system.
+The learning journeys are shared with the child's parent/ carers through information evenings.

 Learning and development is recorded and progress is tracked identifying any support or additional needs that the child may have.
 Key persons work on the next steps for each child which outlines areas for development across the seven areas of the EYFS.

-We focus on both what the child is learning as well as how the child is learning through implmeneting the characterisitcs of effective learning.
+We focus on both what the child is learning as well as how the child is learning through implementing the characteristics of effective learning.

 Our team works with individual children and in small groups when facilitating the various activities and experiences that we offer.

-When a targetted plan is needed to support a child we work on using a SMART (specific, measurable, accessible, realisitc and time bound) target approach.
+When a targeted plan is needed to support a child we work on using a SMART (specific, measurable, accessible, realistic and time bound) target approach.

 The SENDCo works with specialist teachers and outside agencies as advised too.